 Above: Conceptual rendering of potential development of City West.
-This image is intended to show building massing, including one ten-story building, and provide an example of how buildings might interact with sidewalks and other public spaces.
+This image is intended to show building massing, including one ten-story building massing, including spaces.
 On-street parking spaces line every block, and most parking is concentrated in structures to the right of the image.
 Frequent programming of public spaces is encouraged

-Draft for Distribution - June 16, 2016 116 City of Novi | 2016 Master Plan Update 8: Redevelopment Sites
+116 City of Novi | 2016 Master Plan Update 8: Redevelopment Sites